lindehoff/SpellBuddy/setup-github-secrets.md

 7. Click "Generate token"
 8. **IMPORTANT**: Copy the token immediately as you won't be able to see it again

-### 2. Add Secrets to Your GitHub Repository
+### Adding the PAT to Your Repository

 1. Go to your repository on GitHub
 2. Click on "Settings"
 3. Click on "Secrets and variables" in the left sidebar, then "Actions"
 4. Click "New repository secret"
-5. Add the following secrets:
+5. Add the following secret:
    - Name: `GH_TOKEN`
    - Value: [Your GitHub PAT from step 1]
    - Click "Add secret"

+## NPM Token (Optional)

-6. If you're publishing to npm, also add:
+If you're publishing to npm, you'll need to add an NPM token:

-   - Name: `NPM_TOKEN`
-   - Value: [Your npm token]
-   - Click "Add secret"
+1. Create an npm token with publish permissions
+2. Add it as a secret named `NPM_TOKEN` in your repository settings

 ## Verifying Setup

-After setting up the secrets, push a commit to the `main` branch to trigger the release workflow.
+After setting up the secrets (or relying on the default token), push a commit to the `main` branch to trigger the release workflow.
 You can check the workflow execution in the "Actions" tab of your repository.

 ## Troubleshooting

 If the release workflow fails, check the following:

-1. Ensure your PAT has the correct permissions
+1. Ensure the workflow has the correct configuration for authentication
+2. Check if your repository has any branch protection rules that might interfere
-2. Verify that the secrets are correctly named in the repository settings
+3. Verify that the secrets are correctly named in the repository settings
-3. Check the workflow logs for specific error messages
+4. Check the workflow logs for specific error messages